coddingtonbear/django-mailbox/docs/topics/mailbox_types.rst

 are deleted from the inbox.
 To archive emails, add the archive folder name as a query paremeter to the uri.
 For example, if your mailbox has a folder named ``myarchivefolder`` that you would like to copy messages to after processing, add ``?archive=myarchivefolder`` to the end of the URI.
+Also if you want to fetch new emails from imap folder  other than 'INBOX' (for example, Myfolder) you could specify another uri query parameter: ``?folder=Myfolder``.

-For a verbose example, if you have an account named ``youremailaddress@gmail.com`` with a password of ``1234`` on GMail, which uses a IMAP server of ``imap.gmail.com`` (requiring SSL) and you would like to archive all processed emails into a folder named ``Archived``, you would enter the following as your URI::
+For a verbose example, if you have an account named ``youremailaddress@gmail.com`` with a password of ``1234`` on GMail, which uses a IMAP server of ``imap.gmail.com`` (requiring SSL) and you would like to fetch new emails from folder named `Myfolder` and archive them after processing into a folder named ``Archived``, you would enter the following as your URI::

-    imap+ssl://youremailaddress%40gmail.com:1234@imap.gmail.com?archive=Archived
+    imap+ssl://youremailaddress%40gmail.com:1234@imap.gmail.com?folder=Myfolder&archive=Archived

 .. _gmail-oauth: